redis/lettuce/README.md

 asynchronous and reactive APIs.
 Multiple threads may share one connection if they avoid blocking and transactional operations such as `BLPOP` and  `MULTI`/`EXEC`.
 Multiple connections are efficiently managed by the excellent netty NIO framework.
-Support for advanced Redis features such as Sentinel, Cluster and Redis data models is included.
+Support for advanced Redis features such as Sentinel, Cluster, and Redis data models is included.

 This version of lettuce has been tested against Redis and 3.0.